isislab-unisa/trace-me-now/src/client/android/README.md

 **NOTE: if you use OnPremiseMqtt, you won't use AWSMqtt and vice versa.**

-*If you want to know more about the notification system, please take a look to [Notification System](#notification-system).*
+*If you want to know more about the notification system, please take a look to the [Self-hosted notification system](https://github.com/isislab-unisa/trace-me-now/tree/dev/src/self-hosted#notification-system) or the [AWS notification system](https://github.com/isislab-unisa/trace-me-now/tree/dev/src/cloud/aws#notification-system).*

 Here, first thing you have to do is to define a callback, which mainly defines the behaviour when a message arrives